Frequently Asked Questions

 Another consideration is that private market investments may not have as much readily available information, in public markets companies have to hold regular shareholder meetings and release data, like corporate earnings, at set times.
 Those obligations often do not exist for alternative assets.

-Qualified accredited investors that reside in the United States and meet additional suitability criteria as promulgated by federal and state regulators.
+Investors based in the United States must be qualified accredited investors and may need to meet additional suitability criteria as promulgated by federal and state regulators.

 Yes.
 For more details about international eligibility please consult our product pages which detail investor eligibility on an offering-by-offering basis, or contact UpMarket’s Investor Relations team.